arabidopsis/shinynx/README.md

 ## Rationale

 Shiny requires a "stickyness" i.e. it must always communicate with the *same* background shiny instance.
-So the cookie setup in `shinynx/sticky.py` is the crucial enhancment required.
+So the cookie setup in `shinynx/sticky.py` is the crucial enhancment required along with the `hash $cookie_sticky consistent;` nginx configuration option.

 The nginx load balancer should ensure that the processes are "sticky" using a random "sticky" cookie.
 There are possibly better solutions if you have the "plus" version of nginx.
 But